How Long Will My Bankruptcy Last in Ontario?

 Personal Finance- New Years Resolutions

-In this video, Richard Killen, Licensed Insolvency Trustee providing debt counseling in Toronto, Scarborough, Ontario talks about New Years Resolutions about personal finance.
+In this video, Richard Killen, Licensed Insolvency Trustee providing debt counselling in Toronto, Scarborough, Ontario talks about New Years Resolutions about personal finance.

 Though New Years’ Resolutions, by and large, tend to last no longer than it takes to make them, here’s what you never hear people talk about.